crabnebula-dev/tauri-fuzz/crates/tauri-fuzz-cli/README.md

-# fuzzer-cli
+# tauri-fuzz-cli

-We created a cli to facilitate the setting up the fuzzing environment of your Tauri application.
+We created a cli `cargo-tauri-fuzz` to facilitate the setting up the fuzzing environment of your Tauri application.

 ## Setup the fuzz directory